Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxx.md

 		8< multi comments >8
 		8<< single comments; for docommentation
-		; single comments means s/:/;/ & s/;/:/; for text editing
+		; single comments means s/:/;/ & s/;/:/; for text editing ;; single comments; for "put the boxes I asked for, here"

 		8<< [box]<pointer>(parameter); process/follow a list of instructions [...](...) or [[...]<...>](...)
 		: [list]<dex>(input)